tldr-pages/tldr/pages/common/git-subtree.md

 `git subtree push --prefix={{path/to/directory/}} {{repository_url}} {{master}}`

-- Extract a new project history from the history of subtree:
+- Extract a new project history from the history of a subtree:

 `git subtree split --prefix={{path/to/directory/}} {{repository_url}} -b {{branch_name}}`